jetarin-min/hq-task/README.md

 ```
 yarn test
 ```
-*Note:* Make sure you are running dev server on port 3000
+*Note:* Make sure you are running then dev server on the port 3000

 ## Deploy